(warning….strong language at the end of this post)

 “Oh OK.” he grumbled, and shot me a scowl.

 All at once the place started to fill up.
 It wasn’t like a usual Luna-party.
 The word had got out that Chris’s band was going to be here and soon the house was jam packed with fans, locals and other musicians.
 Chris and I walked Zoe over Bob and Lucy’s house.
 I didn’t want to put her to bed where there was such mayham.
 We stayed and had a glass of wine with the happy old couple.
 They wanted to hear all about Zoe’s “spectrum” dance class.
-Then I left Zoe falling asleep against Lucy on the couch with the TV on.
+Then I left Zoe falling asleep against Lucy on the couch with the TV on, while Lucy stroked her hair and moved a pillow under her little head.
 Bob walked back with us to Luna’s.
 We walked past the tour bus which Chris promised he would show me properly after they cleaned it up.
 The night air was crisp and cool with tons of stars in the clear sky.
 There were cars parked all the way down the street for what looked like a mile.
 We could hear the music out on the street.
 Some other band was playing first, in Luna’s living room and I imagined with dismay, the mess of wires and amps all over her pristine wood floors.
 Chris said he was ready to let loose and have some fun so when we got back to the house he disappeared to go and find Dave and the guys.
-I went out on to the porch where it wasn’t so noisy and talked to Bob for a long time.
-He is so nice, brought us a bottle of bourbon.
-I didn’t think I should mix that with Ativan though and just nursed my one glass of white wine that I had carried over from Lucy’s house, taking miniscule sips.
+When Bob and I walked in the living room it was so loud we couldn’t hear each other so I guided him to the little side porch outside of my bedroom where it wasn’t so noisy and out of the way of all the people.

+Bob and I talked for a long time.
+I had carried my glass of white wine over from Lucy’s house and took miniscule sips to make it last.
 We were just talking about Lucy’s new pottery line and how she might actually open a store downtown, when when we heard hoots and yells and laughing.
 I looked out towards the beach to see 4 bare asses, including my husband’s, as the guys in the band were running naked to the ocean leaving their shorts and sweaters on the sand.
 Of course their friends immediately started gathering up the discarcded clothes so there would be nothing for the guys to put on once they came back in.
-But I walked down the wooden porch steps to the beach and pulled all the clothes from their hands, then walked over to the waters edge to wait.
-Luna and Bob joined me a few minutes later with some large towels.
+But I walked down to the beach and pulled all the clothes from their hands, then walked over to the waters edge to wait.
+Bob joined me a few minutes later with some large towels.

 “They are such idiots!”
 I said, as we watched them diving in and doing front flips over the waves.
-They didn’t stay out for long and came running back to the beach freezing cold and Luna laughed and shook her head as she put the towels over their bare shoulders.
-She gave me a towel to give to Chris.
+They didn’t stay out for long and came running back to the beach freezing cold and Bob laughed and shook his head as he tossed towels int their direction.
+He gave me a towel to hand to Chris.

 “Seriously?”
 I said.
 “You can’t just hang out and be a normal human being for one night?”
 He grabbed me and splashed back into the ocean and held me over the waves while I screamed for him to put me down.